Skip to main content

 2. Strong financing profile: despite the absence of a deposit, the preliminary bank agreement for 110% (price plus fees) attested to solvency

-The offer at 210,000 euros was met with a counter-proposal at 220,000 euros.
-Agreement was reached at 215,000 euros (7,167 euros/m2), with the seller appreciating the certainty of financing.
+The offer at 210,000 euros drew a counter at 220,000 euros, and agreement was reached at 215,000 euros (7,167 euros/m²), the seller valuing the certainty of the financing.

 What this mission illustrates